 All of Lionel Messi’s international goals for Argentina

-Of all his international goals, 13 have come at the FIFA World Cup, now an Argentinian record which began in the 2006 edition of the tournament with 18-year-old Messi scoring against Serbia and Montenegro in his first World Cup appearance.
+Of all his international goals, 18 have come at the FIFA World Cup, with his first coming as an 18-year-old against Serbia and Montenegro in his first FIFA World Cup appearance.

 But as Messi continues to add to his international goal tally, we look at how he has managed to record such incredible numbers for Argentina and analyse all his international goals.